MasterEnderman/Zerblands-Remastered/config/ftbguides/modpack_guide/changes/es/README.md

 ## Personalization Item

-The item used to set the ender chest / ender tank to personal was changed to a **Flawless Diamond**.
+The item used to set the ender chest / ender tank to a personal ID was changed to a **Flawless Diamond**.